Zoom Schwartz Profigliano: Possible origins

 The first play of the game may have been at Towson University in 1914.
 Others say Zoom was brought to Ventura College in California in 1971 by Kelly Weaverling, a former Navy submariner who claimed the game originated by the Navy submarine crew he worked with.
 Kelly taught the game to the technical students at Ventura College.

-Zoom Schwartz Figliano was actively played at Monclair State University in New Jersey by the Omega Phi Delta fraternity during the late '60s.
-As a result, it migrated to the Burroughs Corporation's world headquarters Technical Information Organization (TIO/Conversion) in Detroit during the late '70s.
-The ultimate rookie mistake was to Zoom a Zoomer.

 Zoom Schwartz Profigliano was actively played at the University of California at Davis starting in 1976 and included the commands "Beefeater," which passed the "it" to the active player's left, and "Beutermann," which passed the "it" to the active player's right.
 This was normally done with bluffing to further enhance the game.
 Another variation utilized in the late 1980s at SUNY Morrisville coined the term “Coleman”.
 Alternately known as the CH29 rule, the studious player will sparingly employ this peppy bluffing tactic to pass the “it” to the player to their immediate left regardless of what direction they are looking.

-Another version of the game was played at Northwestern University starting around late 1971.
-This version did not involve alcohol but rather LSD and other psychedelic drugs.
-Typically, only the three basic calls were used.
-Rather than having participants drink after fouling, the objective was to infer deep meaning from the calls based on facial expressions, voice tones, body language, timing, and other cues.
-Thus, the game took on the nature of a conversation wherein emotions, as well as the volume of laughter, could run high.

-A complex version of the game was present at Dartmouth College in the late '70s (when it was introduced is unknown), particularly at The Tabard and Alpha Theta, both coeducational Dartmouth College Greek Organizations.
-In addition to 'zoom' and 'schwartz', calls included 'boint' (zoom with a headfake), 'mafigliano' (schwartz with a headfake), mergatroid (1 left), [??
-1 right], 'shripe' (2 left), 'dort' (2 right), 'beaver' (3 left), 'zunt' (3 right), and Mephistopheles (directly across).